petetanru/petetanru.github.io/_projects/char-nmt.md

 The focus has mostly been on non-Asian languages though, especially those that share similar alphabets.
 I want to see whether SEA languages can learn from each other, especially those that do NOT share characters.
 Luckily, there are two SEA corpuses for TED Talk that are sizable enough, Thai and Vietnamese.

-Our experiment train on the TH-EN  and VI-EN data and evaluate on TH-EN.
+Our experiment will train on the TH-EN  and VI-EN data and evaluate on TH-EN.
 We want to know whether the weights learned from another langauge can help translated our initial pair or not.
-Our vocabulary size will increase by twofold, since they do not share alphabets.
+At the word level, our vocabulary size will increase by  about twofold, since they do not share alphabets.

+We will also initialize every sentence with a token that indicates the source language, an idea pioneered by Google's multilingual [paper](https://arxiv.org/abs/1611.04558).
+Note though, that our RNN cells do not have skip connection like those in Google's paper.